opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 The `prompt.suffix` consists of the following placeholders:

 - `${parameters.tool_descriptions}`: This placeholder will be filled with the agent's tool information: the tool name and description.
 If you omit this placeholder, the agent will not use any tools.
 - `${parameters.prompt.format_instruction}`: This placeholder defines the LLM response format.
-This placeholder is critical and we recommend not removing it.
+This placeholder is critical, and we do not recommend removing it.
 - `${parameters.chat_history}`: This placeholder will be filled with the message history of the current memory.
-If you don't set the `memory_id` when you run the agent, or there are no history messages, this placeholder will be empty.
+If you don't set the `memory_id` when you run the agent, or if there are no history messages, then this placeholder will be empty.
 If you don't need chat history, you can remove this placeholder.
 - `${parameters.question}`: This placeholder will be filled with the user question.
-- `${parameters.scratchpad}`: This placeholder will be filled with the detailed steps in agent execution.
+- `${parameters.scratchpad}`: This placeholder will be filled with the detailed agent execution steps.
 These steps are the same as those you can view by specifying verbose mode or obtaining trace data (see an example in [Test the agent](#test-the-agent)).
-This placeholder is critical for the LLM to reason and select the next step based on the outcome of the previous steps.
-We recommend not removing this placeholder.
+This placeholder is critical in order for the LLM to reason and select the next step based on the outcome of the previous steps.
+We do not recommend removing this placeholder.

 ### Custom prompt examples

-The following examples demonstrate customizing the prompt.
+The following examples demonstrate how to customize the prompt.

 #### Example 1: Customize `prompt.prefix`